 Meet the Coaches

-Owner, RRCA Certified Running Coach, Training Peaks Certified Coach, NCSA CPT, and Licensed Massage Therapist
+Owner, RRCA and Training Peaks Certified Coach, and Licensed Massage Therapist

-Her comprehensive approach addresses each aspect of her athletes' training: strength and aerobic fitness, speed, injury prevention, running economy and form, event specific planning, and mental preparation.
-Her professional background as a massage therapist gives her a deep understnading of how the body moves and functions, which informs her athletes' highly individualized workouts.
-When not coaching, she massages through her business Methow Massage Therapy and trains and competes in races from 5k-100 miles in her backyard North Cascades and further afield across the mountains of the west.
+Her comprehensive coaching approach addresses each aspect of her athletes' training: strength and aerobic fitness, speed, injury prevention, running economy and form, event specific planning, and mental preparation.
+Her professional background as a massage therapist gives her a deep understanding of the way we move and function, which informs her athletes' individualized workouts.
+When not coaching, she runs her business Methow Massage Therapy and frolicks and competes in 5k-100 mile races in her backyard North Cascades and across the mountains of the west.

-Hailing from the Methow Valley since birth, Sam started endurance training when he began cross-country skiing shortly after he learned to walk.
-His passion of the sport took him to Dartmouth College where he raced throughout his tenure, then returned west to the Methow to train and race full-time on the national and international professional circuit.
+Hailing from the Methow Valley, Sam started endurance training for cross-country skiing shortly after learning to walk.
+His passion of the sport took him to Dartmouth College where he raced all four years before returning to the Methow to race on the national and international professional circuit.
 After retiring from racing in 2014, he spent two years leading a junior Nordic ski racing team in Seattle before joining Alison full-time with Cascade Endurance.

-Sam takes his deep base of endurance and training from skiing and applies it to mountain running races, particularly enjoying the brutal Skyrunning circuit.
 Sam transfers his deep understanding of endurance and strength training to his coaching of runners, backcountry skiers and other mountain athletes.
-His clients notice performance improvements by developing a strength reserve which translates to greater economy and efficiency, especially on hilly and steep courses and mountain terrain.
-In addition to his CE athletes, Sam also coaches for Uphill Athlete.
-In his off time, he applies his experience to pursue all manners of mountain activity, most happily alongside his family and friends overlooking some epic North Cascades vista.
+His clients notice performance improvements by developing a strength reserve that translates to greater economy and efficiency, especially on mountain terrain.
+Sam also coaches for Uphill Athlete.
+In his off time, he applies his experience to race mountain trails in both the winter and summer, and pursues all manners of mountain activity, most happily alongside his family and friends overlooking some epic North Cascades vista.
 While he is currently not taking on new clients, he can be reached at firstname.lastname@example.org.